pixelastic/firost/README.md

 // or await unwatch(watcher);
 // To remove all watchers:
 await unwatchAll();
-// To force wait until the next watcher loop await nextWatchTick();
+// To force wait until all watchers are executed await waitForWatchers();
 ```

 ## `write(content, destination)`